wmde/hamcrest-html-matchers/README.md

 Usage examples
 --------------
-Hamcrest allows to create pretty complicated and flexible assertions.
+Hamcrest allows you to create pretty complicated and flexible assertions.
 Just remember:

 *"You can" does not mean "you should".*